 What is the new safety standard for bedside cribs?

-All new bedside cribs manufactured since November 2020 have to meet a new safety standard (with the catchy name BS EN 1130:2019) that introduced new and more rigorous requirements for bedside cribs.
-However, you may find some older versions of cribs are still on sale that only match the previous safety standard, but slowly these will disappear from stores and the only ones available will meet the new standard.
+All new bedside cribs manufactured since November 2020 have to meet a new safety standard (with the catchy name BS EN 1130:2019) that introduced new and more rigorous safety requirements for bedside cribs.
+However, you may find some older versions of cribs are still on sale that only match the previous safety standard.
+Slowly these will disappear from stores and the only ones available will meet the new standard.

-This allows your baby to be positioned next to you with the crib lined up to your bed, but their mattress is sunk lower, providing a protective barrier.
+This allows your baby to be positioned next to you with the crib lined up to your bed, but their mattress will be sunk a little lower, providing more of a protective barrier.
 All the cribs featured in our list comply with these new BS EN 1130:2019 safety requirements.

 What to look for when buying a bedside crib

 Will it work with your bed? – Certain bed frames can be trickier to use with a bedside crib.
-For example, if you have a divan bed you may not be able to tuck the legs of the crib underneath the bed and may need to look for a model that has foldable legs or works with your bed style.
+For example, if you have a divan bed you will need longer straps, and may not be able to tuck the legs of the crib underneath the bed and may need to look for a model that has foldable legs or works with your bed style.

-Height of your bed – You should also consider the height of your bed, and whether the crib will be able to sit in the correct position with your mattress.
-Most bedside cribs have adjustable heights to give you an almost perfect fit.
-Also check the size of the crib and whether it will fit next to your bed – and allow you to get in and out easily and safely.
-This is particularly important for those first few days and weeks after giving birth where you may not be so nimble!
+Height of your bed – Most bedside cribs have adjustable heights to give you an almost perfect fit on most bed frames, but if your bed is particularly low or high, do check the measurements.
+Also check the size of the crib and whether it will fit next to your bed while allowing you to get in and out easily and safely.
+This is particularly important for those first few days and weeks after giving birth when your body is still recovering.

-Mattress – The mattress needs to be firm and flat – this is a key safety feature.
+Mattress – The mattress needs to be firm, flat and breathable – this is a key safety feature.
 Don’t be tempted by a super soft mattress – your baby will sleep deeply and most importantly safely on a firm mattress.

 Drop-down side – How easy is it to remove the side?
-As you’ll most likely be doing this in the middle of the night, are there lots of noisy zips and clips?
+Can you do it with one hand?
+As you may be doing this in the middle of the night, are there lots of noisy zips and clips?
+Can it safely be left down while you sleep?
+Do check this as the rules differ depending on the product.

 How easy is it to assemble – Are there lots of parts to screw together?
 Will you need 2 people to build it?
 We’ve tested how easy different bedside cribs are to build in our reviews.